IABTechLab/uid2docs/README.md

 ## License
-All work and artifacts are licensed under the Apache License, Version 2.0.
-See [LICENSE](http://www.apache.org/licenses/LICENSE-2.0.txt) for the full license text.
+All work and artifacts are licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt).